 The age of the dog being advertised.

-In terms of the breeding and sale of dogs, it is hoped that these new laws will go much further in protecting the health and welfare of puppies in England and should, in theory, go a long way to eradicating unscrupulous puppy farmers and traders, including those people importing puppies from abroad.
+It is hoped the new laws will go much further in protecting the health and welfare of puppies in England.
+It should, in theory, go a long way to eradicating unscrupulous puppy farmers and traders.
+This includes tackling the issue of people importing puppies from abroad.

-This legislation should not affect responsible breeders adversely and the point of the new laws is to tackle irresponsible breeders, puppy farmers and dealers, who have benefited from loopholes in the current legislation.
-The stray dog population in the UK alone is phenomenal and rescue charities struggle to find new homes as it is, so the new legislation should go some way to curtailing the numbers of puppies being bred by irresponsible breeders.
+This legislation should not affect responsible breeders adversely.
+Indeed, the point of the new law, is to tackle irresponsible breeders and dealers, who have benefited from loopholes in the current legislation.

-Furthermore, the legislation attempts to tackle the issue of the suitability of dogs being bred from in terms of their genetic and physical health – for example bull breeds which are being bred unable to breathe in alarming numbers and where pups subsequently require corrective surgery in order to stop suffering; an issue that is becoming increasingly common in veterinary practices across the UK.
+Furthermore, the legislation attempts to tackle the issue of the suitability of dogs being bred from.
+For example, bull breeds which are being bred unable to breathe in alarming numbers and subsequently requiring corrective surgery.
+This is an issue which is becoming increasingly common in veterinary practices across the UK.

-If you are, or plan to breed a litter or litters and are unsure of your obligations under the new legislation, Holidays4Dogs strongly advises you to contact your local authority.
+If you are planning to breed a litter of puppies and are unsure of your obligations, Holidays4Dogs strongly advises you contact your local authority.
 You can read detailed information on the legislation here.